LPN - Licensed Practical Nurse

 What other certifications should I consider after getting an LPN license?

-After obtaining an LPN license, you might also pursue the Certified Practical Nurse, Long-term care (CPNL), among others.
+After obtaining an LPN license, you might also pursue the Certification in Long-Term Care (LPN CLTC), among others.